siewla/pinapps/README.md

 ## Accomplishments
 * The application is meeting the mininum viable product (MVP)'s requirements.
+* The Authenciation layer implemented using JWT, real email has to be used as account needed to be activated via token.

 ## Difficulties faced
 * The authentication layer - nodemailer is easier to implement than @sendgrid/mail (the mail will go to spam)